Merzasphor/MWSE/docs/source/lua/api/tes3/dropItem.rst

 tes3.dropItem
 ====================================================================================================

 Drops one or more items from a reference's inventory onto the ground at their feet.
+It will unequip the item if it is equipped.
+The return value will be nil if no matching item was found.

 Returns
 ----------------------------------------------------------------------------------------------------